reiver/star-wars-toy-photography/README.md

 **Snow**, whether real or fake, can be used to create a scene for a _Star Wars toy photography_ photo.

+Not only are there _troopers_ classes that are made for the snow, such as the **Snowtroopers**, and the **First Order Snowtroopers**.

+But also, many other _trooper_ classes, as well as vehicles, animals, and other Star Wars characters look great in the snow too.

 Here are some examples: